ferranriera/SimpleLotteryBundle/README.md

 - A Form to persist in the database a nickname.
 - A Random Lottery raffle that show the winner.

+There is an example of the project on-line in: http://lottery.feerb.com/

 ## Prerequisites

 This version of the bundle requires Symfony 2.8.